mohammadHosainTafteh/Development-of-an-AI-Enhanced-Training-Simulator-for-Gas-Refinery-DCS-Operators/README.md

 * **Phase 7:** Testing, Validation, and Deployment (Month 31–36) Conduct unit tests, scenario walkthroughs, and operator trials.
 Finalize deployment package for training centers.

-7. Resources Needed
+## 7. Resources Needed

+### Technical Resources

-Access to refinery process data and operator logs
+* Access to refinery process data and operator logs

-Thermodynamic modeling software or libraries
+* Fluid flow, heat/mass transfer, and reaction modeling software and libraries

-AI development tools and compute resources
+* AI development tools and training datasets

+* Compute infrastructure for simulation, model training, and 3D rendering

+* PLC/DCS data access tools and protocol libraries

+### Human Resources

-Collaboration with refinery engineers and trainers
+* Process engineers and control specialists

+* DCS trainers and operational experts

+* AI developers and software architects

+* Mechanical designers for 3D modeling

+* Project manager and QA testers

-8. Conclusion
+## 8. Conclusion

-This project will deliver a high-impact training tool that combines engineering rigor with AI innovation.
-By simulating real-world refinery operations, it will empower DCS operators to make safer, smarter decisions in complex environments.
+This project will deliver a high-impact, AI-enhanced training tool that combines engineering rigor with intelligent simulation.
+By replicating real-world gas refinery operations—including startup, shutdown, and fault scenarios—it will empower DCS operators to make safer, smarter decisions in complex environments.